CORPORATE GOVERNANCE GUIDELINES

 - Standing Committees of the Board

-The Board has the following standing committees: the Corporate Governance Committee (which serves as the nominating committee for the Board), the Audit Committee, the Executive Compensation Committee, and the Finance Committee.
+The Board has the following standing committees: the Corporate Governance Committee (which serves as the nominating committee for the Board), the Audit Committee, the Compensation and Human Capital Committee, and the Finance Committee.
 Committee membership consists solely of independent directors.

 Each committee maintains a charter which is posted on the Company’s website.
 The Board at any time may form a new committee.